Installation

 This section describes how to install Function Mesh using Operator Lifecycle Manage.
 OLM is a tool to manage the Operators running on your cluster.

-curl -sL https://github.com/operator-framework/operator-lifecycle-manager/releases/download/v0.24.0/install.sh | bash -s v0.24.0
+- Install the Operator Lifecycle Manager (OLM). - curl -sL https://github.com/operator-framework/operator-lifecycle-manager/releases/download/v0.24.0/install.sh | bash -s v0.24.0

-Here is a sample YAML file.
+- Define a manifest. - Here is a sample YAML file. - apiVersion: operators.coreos.com/v1alpha1

 kind: Subscription